junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "But I bet you wanted to do that since the first day we met, didn't you?"
 Anakin says deliberately.
 "That's revenge, I'm sure of it."

 "Didn't you just try to do exactly that too?"
 Obi-Wan wrings a hand to his back, rubbing the place where Anakin's fist has landed heavily on.
 He's sure there will be a bruise sooner or later.
+But he doesn't bother spending more effort to heal himself.
+He can use a little reminder of their little fighting game for a while longer.

 "Call it even then," Anakin says cheerfully, pulling himself up from the chair, walking toward the front of the crowd.

-They still have a full, long, routine meeting to have, to discuss all the issues people are having and needing help with, and most importantly, to have a "Plan."
+They still have a full, long, routine meeting to have, and all those people to help.
+Anakin falls back into that rare leader role that Obi-Wan hasn't get used to seeing.
+He goes ahead to discuss all the issues people bringing with and needing help with, and most importantly, to discuss about a "Plan."
 Obi-Wan just listens quietly at the outer rim of the crowd.

 "We have information that we must act quickly and strike hard; time is running out."
 Anakin paces slightly at the front of the room.
+"I think we'll have change our strategy.
+We don't have time to strike small and build up our force slowly."

 "Where is the information from?
 Is it reliable?"
 Kitster raises his hand.

 "Yes," Anakin answers, casting a look at the end of the crowd, meeting Obi-Wan's eyes.
 "I trust him.
 And if you trust me, you'll trust him, too."

-Kitster slowly puts his hand down.
+Kitster slowly puts his hand down, unconvinced, but doesn't question.

-"We also can't afford to try small to build up as we initially planned.
-We *must* strike the main target on the first go, and we *must* get what we want," Anakin says in a determined tone.
+"We *must* strike the main target on the first go, and we *must* get what we want.
+We can't afford to fail," Anakin says in a determined tone.

 Obi-Wan wonders what exactly that "main target" and "what they want" are.

 "Luckily, we have all the inside information we'll ever need."
 Anakin raises his voice.

 Obi-Wan realizes all the eyes are landed on him now.
-He walks toward Anakin through the empty passageway they vacate out for him.
+He walks toward Anakin through the passageway among people that they vacated out for him.

-"Now, tell us all the ways in and out of the Imperial Palace, and where we can find the Emperor?"
+"Now, tell us all the ways in and out of the Imperial Palace, and where to find the Emperor?"

 <br>